 Wording your acknowledgement

-Award-holders can use their own words to acknowledge our support – we don’t require a standard formula to be used.
+Grant holders can use their own words to acknowledge our support – we do not require a standard formula to be used.
 In wording your acknowledgement, please:

-- use our full, official name: ‘the Leverhulme Trust’; and
+- use our full, official name: ‘the Leverhulme Trust’

 - refer to the specific scheme through which your research was funded, if it is possible to do so.
 For example, ‘…the work was funded by a Leverhulme Trust Research Project Grant…’